Automattic/vip-block-data-api/README.md

 }
 ```

+This filter is automatically called on image blocks.

 #### Custom block additions

 In addition to built-in Gutenberg blocks, the `vip_block_data_api__sourced_block_result` filter can be used with custom blocks to add attributes in PHP: